The infusion process

 • Do the most important tasks first

-An area of irritated or swollen skin.
+A rash is an area of irritated or swollen skin.
 Many rashes are itchy, red, painful, and irritated.

 Some tips you can try: